Harvesting BAT-GUANO with NITRATES (Non-Imaging Transient Reconstruction And TEmporal Search): Detecting and localizing the faintest GRBs with a likelihood framework: GUANO NITRATES enabled discoveries

 \subsection{GRBs Detected by BAT-GUANO NITRATES}

-The summary of the search results is shown in Table \ref{table:AllResults}.
+The summary of the search results for GRBs found in the period from February 2020 to August 2021 is shown in Table \ref{table:AllResults}.
 The table also includes whether each burst can have the portion of sky covered by the BAT coded FOV ruled out from a localization made using other instrument(s) and if the burst can be localized to be contained inside the BAT coded FOV.
-There are 14 bursts without either of these marks that weren't localized in this search and could be either inside or outside the FOV.
+There are 14 bursts without either of these marks that were not localized in this search and could be either inside or outside the FOV.
 In Figure \ref{DloglOutVsPeakLog} the results can be seen in the $\Delta LLH_{out}$ vs $\Delta LLH_{\rm peak}$ parameter space.
-A gap in $\Delta LLH_{\rm peak}$ can be seen between $\approx$ 5 - 15, separating bursts that are confidently localized to a single few arcminute peak and bursts where it is not as clear.
+Only GRBs marked as ``IFOV'' have positive $\Delta LLH_{out}$ and $\Delta LLH_{\rm peak}$ values $>$ 10, so we tentatively mark our threshold for confident arcminute scale localizations at a $\Delta LLH_{\rm peak}$ of 10.
+For detections with positive $\Delta LLH_{out}$ values and $\Delta LLH_{\rm peak}$ values $<$ 10 we find a mix of detections marked ``IFOV'' and ``Unsure'', along with some marked ``OFOV'' at $\Delta LLH_{\rm peak}$ values closer to zero.
+We report detections in this region of parameter space as candidate localizations.
+These candidate localizations can be promoted to a confident localization by either finding a spatially coincident, fading afterglow with follow up observations or a spatially coincident image peak that is at least marginally significant (SNR $\gtrsim$ 6) on its own.